yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Increased validation of `/users` endpoint

-In earlier versions of the product the `/users` API returns a list of all the users in an organization.
-This endpoint was used to allow a user share an application with other users in their organization.
+In earlier versions of API Manager, the `/users` API returns a list of all the users in an organization.
+This endpoint allows a user to  share an application with other users in their organization.
 This was identified as a security risk,  as only `OrgAdmin` and `APIAdmin` roles should have access to a list of users, and not `User` roles.
-For this reason we have removed the ability for `Users` to view all other user names in the organization.
+Hence, the ability for `Users` to view all other user names in the organization was removed.
 This change might break some use cases for API Manager and API Portal.

 To reduce the impact of this change, you can relax this restriction using a configuration flag.
 Set the flag in the `jvm.xml` file (it does not exist by default) under `groups/group-x/instance-y/conf`.